Jonah: Historical or Just a Fish Tale?

 Jonah in Ninevah

-A third support of the symbolic argument is how rapidly Jonah walked across Ninevah once he arrived.
+A third support of the metaphorical argument is how rapidly Jonah walked across Nineveh once he arrived.
 Jonah 3:4 says the city “was an exceedingly great city, a three-day journey in extent.”
 How could Jonah have preached to the entire city so quickly?

-The Bible does not tell us how long Jonah wandered the city, only that he entered “on the first day’s walk (Jon 3:4).
+The Bible does not tell us how long Jonah wandered the city, only that he “began to go through the city one day’s walk” (Jon 3:4).

-However, the second part of verse four recalls Jonah crying to the Ninevite people, “Yet forty days, and Ninevah shall be overthrown!”
+However, the second part of verse four recalls Jonah crying to the Ninevite people, “Forty more days, and Ninevah will be overthrown!”
 Scripture authors often use time as a general expression.
 “Forty days and forty nights,” thus, can mean a time longer than one month.
 Similarly, Jesus’ use of “three days and three nights” to describe Jonah’s experience inside the fish/whale indicates a short time.

-Referring to Jonah 3:4, the prophet plausibly preached God’s call to repentance for all or part of forty days.
+Referring to Jonah 3:4, the prophet plausibly preached God’s call to repentance for all or part of forty days, to which Ninevah positively responded.
+The people quickly repented (Jon 3:5), followed by the king, causing God to change His mind and not destroy the city.

 God’s Mercy

-Jonah 4:6-7 provides a fourth support for the symbolic argument.
+Jonah 4:6-7 provides a fourth support for the metaphorical argument.

 “And the LORD God prepared a plant and made it come up over Jonah that it might be shade for his head to deliver him from his misery.
 So Jonah was grateful for the plant.
 But as morning dawned the next day, God prepared a worm, and it so damaged the plant that it withered.”

 Skeptics quickly point to these verses, declaring that it is impossible for a plant to grow and a worm to destroy it so quickly.
-Therefore, the metaphor is that God cares and shows compassion for those He loves but will also allow them to suffer consequences.
+Therefore, the metaphor suggests that God cares and shows compassion for those He loves, but He also allows them to experience the consequences of their actions.
 The lesson is undeniably true, but not in Jonah’s context.

 Some translate “misery” in Jonah 4:6 as “discomfort.”
 The Hebrew word here is ra-ah, which has a variety of meanings.
 It can mean moral evil (3:8) or judgment (3:10).
-Here, in Jonah 4:6, it means “distress.”
-God grew the plant (presumably a castor oil plant known for rapid growth) to help Jonah repent of his sour attitude.
+Here, in Jonah 4:6, it does not mean judgment but “distress.”
+God caused the plant (presumably a castor plant) to grow rapidly to help Jonah repent of his sour attitude.

 But Jonah only sensed the plant’s shade and relief.
 He failed to realize God’s mercy.
-His own comfort was more important to him than Ninevah’s repentance.
-Knowing Jonah’s heart, God sent a worm to destroy the plant (Ezk 17:10) and a hot east wind to blow to stir him to repentance.
+His own comfort was more important to him than Nineveh’s repentance.
+Knowing Jonah’s heart, God sent a worm to destroy the plant (Ezk 17:10) and a bright sun and a hot east wind to stir him to repentance.

-Jonah should have learned to love others as yourself (Mt 7:12) and show mercy to your enemies (Mt 5:43-45), but he did not.
+Jonah should have learned to love others as yourself (Mt 7:12) and show mercy to his enemies (Mt 5:43-45), but he did not.
 Perhaps the apostle John sums it up best.

 “There is a danger of loving one’s own people more than God.
 The only way to love God’s people truly is to obey God fully.”
 (1 John 5:1)